oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 }
 ```

-All the paths above will be requested by the config server to provide configuration for the `vault-demo-app` when it starts with the `dev` profile active.
+The config server will request all the paths above to provide configuration for the `vault-demo-app` when it starts with the `dev` profile active.

 {% img blog/spring-vault/vault-policy.png alt:"Vault policy section" width:"800" %}{: .center-image }